selective-php/transformer/README.md

 ### Transforming list of arrays

-You can use a method "toArrays" to transform a list of arrays.
+The method `toArrays` is able to transform a list of arrays.

 This can be useful if you want to transform a resultset from a database query, or a response payload from an API.